Working from home? Here’s how to block distracting noises

 Creating quiet

 Reducing noise at the source is usually the best course of action.
-Ideally, many of us would like to reduce the number of noisy vehicles passing our homes and gardens but unfortunately, we can’t control this.
-In the case of road traffic, reducing the speed limit would help – as would a smoother road surface or, better still, a surface that absorbs sound such as porous asphalt.
-These are all jobs for the highway authority – but they may have more pressing claims on their budgets.
+Ideally, many of us would like to reduce the number of noisy vehicles passing our homes and gardens, but unfortunately we can’t control this.
+In the case of road traffic, reducing the speed limit would help—as would a smoother road surface or, better still, a surface that absorbs sound such as porous asphalt.
+These are all jobs for the highway authority, but they may have more pressing claims on their budgets.

 There are, however, things you can do around your house and garden to make things a little more peaceful.
-A barrier such as a close boarded fence, earth mound or wall close to the road should help – but they will have to be long enough and high enough to have much effect.
+A barrier such as a close boarded fence, earth mound, or wall close to the road should help—but they will have to be long enough and high enough to have much effect.

 Much depends on where the house is in relation to the road.
 The aim would be to position any barrier so that the road is not in view from any exposed window or part of the garden.